top of page

 Culture Clubs: The Art of Living Together

-Published, Human Universals and Cultural Illusions
+Published, Human Universals

 Focus on Canada and Japan, published in Reports of Serial Lectures on Canadian Studies.
 Tokyo: Meiji University, Centre for International Programs.
 As head of the Canadian Studies program at the University of Alberta, Dr Minsos was invited to lecture at Meiji University, Japan.